 He nods.
 “L.A.”

 Wicked.
 He probably works for one of those really big Hollywood production companies.
-“What movie are you going to shoot in the castle?”
+“What movie are you shooting in the castle?”

-Quentin opens his mouth then closes it, once, twice, and his gaze drifts thoughtfully to the side.
+Quentin opens his mouth then closes it—once, twice—then his gaze drifts thoughtfully to the side.
 Maybe he isn’t supposed to talk about it.
-Finally he clears his throat and says, “Frankenstein.”
+Finally, he clears his throat and reveals, “Frankenstein.”

-Of course, it would have to be something like that.
+Of course, it would have to be something about monsters.
 “So…are you going to be around here long?”

-“Until everything is taken care of, yes.
+“Until everything is taken care of.
 It’s more practical for me to move in here while I’m doing my job.”

 “Did you close all the curtains?”
 When he nods, I add “Why?”